Simply Explained: Ancillary InsuranceSeptember 23, 2019

 Final expense policies help to reimburse your family members for expenses surrounding your death.
 You must appoint a beneficiary to receive the reimbursement when you purchase your policy.
 You will have the ability to change your beneficiary after your policy has been active for a year.

-Q: Why aren’t these included in my Medicare plan?
+Q: Why aren’t these ancillary benefits included in my Medicare plan?

 Q: Why didn’t my agent discuss these with me sooner?

 A: If an agent visited with you to discuss Original Medicare, Medicare Advantage, or Medicare Supplements, they likely were not legally allowed to discuss ancillary plans with you.
 The Centers for Medicare and Medicaid Services (CMS) has specific rules in place to protect you.
 If you’d like to discuss ancillary insurance products, your agent will need to come back another day.